 IP Finance has received this note from Professor Ruth Soetendorp, Associate Director of Bournemouth University's Centre for Intellectual Property Policy & Management (CIPPM):

-"Prof Paul Wellings reported last week on IP management and UK universities.
+My concern is that different IP rights should be recognised as being of quite a different nature and that they should not be lumped together.
+For as long as policy-makers persist in talking about IP rather than sector-specific creation and exploitation of legally unique rights, they will continue to miss the mark."Prof Paul Wellings reported last week on IP management and UK universities.
 His report, which examines intellectual property and universities, is one of a number commissioned by John Denham, Secretary of State for the Department of Innovation, University and Skills.
 The successful creation, management and (commercial) use of intellectual property created by members of the academic and research community are goals shared by government and institutions.
 Wellings identifies barriers to achieving that goal:

 (a) an overemphasis on IP when universities and businesses work together on collaborative research projects;